metro-digital/terraform-google-cf-projectcfg/docs/DEFAULT-VPC.md

 ## Preconfigured firewall rules

-The module creates some firewall rules allow basic network communication based on network tags.
+The module can create some firewall rules depending on your configuration.
+For details how to enable/disable firewalls, see the `firewall_rules` input.

 ### fw-allow-all-internal

-This rule allows all traffic from inside the VPC.
+This rule allows all traffic within the VPC.
 Each instance inside the VPC can communicate with every other system using any kind of protocol.

 **Applies to:** Every instance inside VPC

-### fw-allow-icmp-metro-public

-This rule allows incoming ICMP (ping) traffic from all known Metro IP addresses (public)

-**Applies to:** Every instance inside VPC with network tag `fw-allow-icmp-metro-public`

-### fw-allow-http-metro-public

-This rule allows HTTP traffic from all known Metro IP Addresses (public)

-**Applies to:** Every instance inside VPC with network tag `fw-allow-http-metro-public`

-### fw-allow-https-metro-public

-This rule allows HTTPS traffic from all known Metro IP Addresses (public)

-**Applies to:** Every instance inside VPC with network tag `fw-allow-https-metro-public`

-### fw-allow-ssh-metro-public

-This rule allows SSH traffic from all known Metro IP Addresses (public).
-Usage of this rule is **not recommend** to access instances via SSH. **Please use IAP whenever possible.**

-**Applies to:** Every instance inside VPC with network tag `fw-allow-ssh-metro-public`

 ### fw-allow-ssh-iap